2018 Aug 20–22 in Vienna, Austria, during the IAU GA

 – Historical novae and supernovae (possibly also SN impostors, kilo-novae, etc.)

-– Input from astronomy to other disciplines such as history, chronology, geophysics, etc.
+– Exchange input from and to astronomy with other disciplines such as history, chronology, geophysics, etc.